TanStack/query/README.md

   () => ready && ['projects', { userId: user.id }] // Wait for ready and user.id
 ```

-### Caching
+### Caching & Invalidation

-React Query caching is automatic and invalidates data very aggressively.
-It uses optimistic updates and short-term caching across similar queries to always ensure your query's data is only stored once, quickly available and kept up to date with the server.
+React Query caching is automatic and uses optimistic updates and short-term caching across similar queries to always ensure a query's data is only stored once, quickly available and kept up to date with the server.

 At a glance:

-- Caching is automatic and aggressive by default.
+- Caching is automatic dand aggressive by default.
 - The cache is keyed on unique `query + variables` combinations.
 - You can configure the `cacheTime` option that determines how long cache data is considered fresh before it is marked as stale
 - You can configure the `inactiveCacheTime` option that determines how long unused stale cache data is kept around before it is garbage collected